 Longer reciprocating saw blades aren’t just for cutting wider stuff—they also work great for flush-cutting.
 Bend the blade so a good portion of it rides flat along the floor or whatever surface you’re working on, and use the end portion of the blade to do the cutting.
-Plus: Check out our review of the best reciprocating saws of the last year.

 Cover the Shoe to Protect the Surface

 There’s nothing subtle about a reciprocating saw.
 It’s a downright brute and usually unsuitable for delicate jobs.
 The saw’s violent vibrations can mar surfaces, and unlike on jigsaws, covering the shoe with tape is not enough to protect the surface.
 When cutting a hole through a finished floor, slice a small section of cheap pipe insulation in half and tape it to the shoe.
 It’s an inexpensive and easy way to avoid costly floor repairs.

 Blades heat up as you cut, especially when you’re cutting metal, and a hot blade dulls quickly.
 If you have a lot of metal to slice, rub on blade lubricant between cuts.
 Blade lubricant helps keep the blades cooler and the teeth free of clogs from metal chips.
 You can get the Olson Saw Blade Lubricant stick shown here online or at tool retailers.